By: Marilyn L. Davis

 Imagine my shock when it turned out that she was a patient.
 I am someone who can preen, fluff the hair, and do all those beauty routines, and five minutes later, I still look like an unmade bed.

 Here she was, seemingly self-confident, self-assured, positive, and helpful.
-I then assumed that she was nearing completion of her treatment to look and act so positive and vital.
+I then assumed that she was nearing completion of her treatment to look and act so positive.
 Wrong again.

 High Bottoms: No Less Painful